+B04526_03_04.png

 The AD MA connects to the Active Directory forest, and not to a specific domain in the forest.
 We decide later on which domain in the forest to connect to.
 When connecting to the AD forest, we configure the account used for the connection.
 We will use the SVC-ADMA account.
 The Options… button allows you to change the default LDAP connection options.
 It is recommended that you leave the default Sign and Encrypt LDAP Traffic option as it is: